-Gas Transportation Product Description
+Gas Capacity Release Transportation Product Description

 US PLCap Rel <PL, NR, Receipt-Delivery, Rate Schedule> <Dec-00> USD/MM

 A US interstate transport non-permanent Capacity Release Transaction with Enron North America Corp, under which Seller shall sell and Buyer shall purchase transportation capacity, on the specified Reference Pipeline under the specified Rate Schedule from the Receipt Location to the Delivery Location in a quantity equal to the Daily Contract Capacity at the specified Contract Price.
 The Contract Price shall be submitted by the Counterparty via the Web Site.
-The Contract Price shall solely be for the demand charge portion of the transportation fees.
-All variable charges including without limitation, fuel and any surcharges, are in addition to the Contract Price and shall be borne by the Buyer and paid directly to the Reference Pipeline.
+The Contract Price shall solely be for the demand charge portion of the transportation fees and shall be paid directly to the Reference Pipeline.
+All variable charges including without limitation, fuel and any surcharges, are in addition to the Contract Price and shall be borne by the Buyer and shall also be paid directly to the Reference Pipeline.
 All completed Transactions shall be timely posted (prior to the start date of the Period of Delivery) by the Seller in accordance with the Reference Pipeline’s tariff and shall be bid on by the Buyer, as prearranged shipper, in accordance with the terms of the Transaction.
-The Transaction will be posted subject to bidding or open season, only if required to be so posted by the Reference Pipeline’s tariff.
+The Transaction will be posted subject to bidding or FERC approval, only if required by the Reference Pipeline’s tariff.

 The Period of Delivery for the Daily Contract Capacity shall be as specified on the Web Site.